Registration

 High Intensity Daily Activities for SCI

 The vast majority of SCI participants require high intensity daily personal activities — clinical care tasks that require specific staff training and clinical oversight.
 Providers must be registered under registration group 0104 and comply with the NDIS Practice Standards High Intensity Daily Personal Activities supplementary module.
+One transition pathway lets unregistered SIL providers currently delivering SIL keep operating during assessment, but only if they apply by 1 October 2026.

 Clinical care tasks for SCI